naboeth/blockchain-developer-bootcamp-final-project/README.md

 ## Interacting via frontend

-have the Metamask browser extension installed then
+have the Metamask browser extension installed with two accounts that have ether, e.g. name them Owner and Driver

+then

 in Visual Studio Code